LibreTexts/ngshare/docs/user_guide/notes_admin.rst

 Limitations
 -----------
-* ngshare cannot run concurrently, which may be a bottle neck if too many users are using this service.
+* ngshare cannot run concurrently, which may be a bottleneck if too many users are using this service.
 * ngshare stores all uploaded files in a same directory.
 This may create performance issues when there are too many files uploaded.